scsketch/pagemaster-backend/README.md

 - You need to be authorized to call `/logout`, but it doesn't do anything to the token (no blacklist, etc).
 For now we're just letting the token expire naturally (24h).

+- Database schema configuration and migrations can be found in the `/prisma` folder.

+- Middlewares that handle validation, security, logging, error handling can be found in `/middleware`.

 ### Security

 - JWT-based authentication